nishantapatil3/JvisionDecoderToInfluxdb/README.md

 # JvisionDecoderToInfluxdb
 Jvision OpenConfig decoder to InfluxDB writer Interfaced with Grafana as Analytics Collector

+##Why is Data Analytics important?
+Data analytics helps organizations harness their data and use it to identify new opportunities.
+That, in turn, leads to smarter business moves, more efficient operations, higher profits and happier customers.

+Network Data analytics plays an important role many areas of network management, like, performance tuning, Load balancing, predicting buffer requirements, setting up crach backup threshold, monitoring traffic for anomalous patterns, etc.

+Juniper QFX10008 suites network requirements of a data center core switch.

 ## Getting Started
 This project is a telemetry service made for real time metric analysis of Jvision-QFX servers.
 These servers run a GRPC(General Remote Procedure Calling)-server program that collects metrics and forwards it to its subscribed GRPC-clients.